soyeonkimgithub/soyeonkimgithub.github.io/_posts/project/2022-02-22-volatility-sagemaker.md

 layout: post
 title: Volatility Forecast with Sagemaker
 description: >
   This is personal project for knoweledge sharing session in company.
-I built pipeline of forcasting volatility based on historical price and VIX in AWS SageMaker.
+I built pipeline of forcasting volatility based on historical price and VIX.
 category: project
 hide_last_modified: true
 published: true